-Advanced weatherproof rating meaning you can technically leave the camera body submerged underwater for up to 5mins…obviously don’t go out trying this but in regular rain, snow, by the sea etc it’s an advantage that’s going to take all the worry out of getting your gear wet.
+- Advanced weatherproof rating meaning you can technically submerge the camera underwater for a short period of time…obviously don’t go out trying this for fun but take note that in regular rain, snow, dust, by the sea etc it’s an advantage that’s going to take all the worry out of getting your gear wet or covered in the elements.
 Cable connections are also weatherproof!

 Zazu!
 This hornbill was the ideal subject to test the clarity of the E-M1X, shot here with the 40-150mm f2.8 PRO lens.

 Hand-held aurora…who would’ve thought this was a possibility!
 This 8 second exposure was captured tripod free as aurora danced across the sky.